fafalone/WinDevLib/README.md

 ### Updates

+**Update (v8.4.446, 26 Sep 2024):**\
+-WebView2 definitions updated to match current stable release 1.0.2792.45\
+-(Experimental) InterlockedIncrement, InterlockedDecrement and InterlockedExchange are now inline assembly via Emit()
+                instead of in a static library.\
+                twinBASIC Beta 606 or newer is required for this; using the new TWINBASIC_BUILD compiler constant, this feature is only enabled if supported and older versions use the static library version.
+-MIXERLINECONTROLS[A,W].dwControlType name changed to dwControlTypeOrID to properly indicate it's a union that can take either.\
+-Cleared new compiler warnings to maintain strict mode compliance.\
+-(Bug fix) Several String constants still had escaped slashes (\\), which in VBx and tB incorrectly produced both.\
+-(Bug fix) PropSheet_ShowWizButtons macro incorrect.\
+-(Bug fix) MIXERCONTROL[A,W] missing terminating reserved Long, so LenB would be incorrect.\
+-(Bug fix) ICoreWebView2Profile7 missing method (also breaking ICoreWebView2Profile8)\
+-TreeView_GetItemRect did not appear to be correct; it may or may not fixed now... it's one of those ridiculous pointer messes like *(*(HTREEITEM))prc where the lParam is used for both item handle and RECT.\
+   I won't call the bug fixed until some thorough testing.

 **Update (v8.3.444, 12 Sep 2024):**\
 -Added some missing netapi32 APIs from lmaccess.h\
 -LPWSTRToStr now sets the pointer to zero when fFree = True to prevent use-after-free crashes.\